OAXFoundation/OpenANXToken/SecurityAudit.md

         returns (bool success)
     {
         // Cannot transfer before crowdsale ends
-        require(finalised);
+        // BK Ok - This will prevent transfers being executed before the crowdsale is finalised require(finalised);
-        // Cannot transfer if KYC verification is required require(!kycRequired[_from]);
+        // Cannot transfer if KYC verification is required
+        // BK Ok - This will prevent transfers being executed before the crowdsale participant is KYC verified require(!kycRequired[_from]);
         // Standard transferFrom
         return super.transferFrom(_from, _to, _amount);